O-X-L/ansible-webui/docs/source/usage/alerts.rst

 You need to configure your mailserver at the :code:`System - Settings` page.

-After that you can receive e-mails on job finish/failure.
+After that you can send e-mails on job finish and/or failure.

-**Example Mail**:

-|alert_email|

 You can modify the email templates by setting the :code:`Template Directory` in your system config.
 If you want to do so - copy `the existing templates <https://github.com/O-X-L/ansible-webui/tree/latest/src/oxl_ansible_webui/aw/templates/email>`_ and modify them as needed.
 Note: the `Django template syntax <https://docs.djangoproject.com/en/5.0/ref/templates/language/>`_ is required.
 No external css is supported.

+**Example Mail**:

+|alert_email|

 ----